● Honest comparison

 - When should a nonprofit choose TapKat over Daily Deed?

-- When you have already procured your prize (sponsor donation, in-kind contribution, established consignment relationship), you have a 1+ year tax-exempt history, and you want continuous real-time payouts rather than a single end-of-campaign wire.
-TapKat's specialty is high-value vehicle and experience prizes — they have a deep portfolio in classic-car and aviation-museum verticals.
+- When you have already procured your prize (sponsor donation, in-kind contribution, established consignment relationship), you have a 1+ year tax-exempt history, and you want continuous real-time payouts rather than Daily Deed's continuous direct settlement to the charity's merchant account.
+TapKat's specialty is high-value vehicle and experience prizes. they have a deep portfolio in classic-car and aviation-museum verticals.
 If that profile matches your campaign, TapKat is a strong choice.

 - When should a nonprofit choose Daily Deed over TapKat?